-Hermann Budzislawski founded the Verlag "Die neue Weltbühne" in Prague in 1934.
-They published an eponymous journal as the successor of the weekly Die Weltbühne.
+Hermann Budzislawski founded the Verlag "Die neue Weltbühne" in Prague in 1934 and published an eponymous journal as the successor of the weekly Die Weltbühne.
 Budzislawski had been the editor-in-chief of Die Weltbühne before Edith Jacobsohn sold him the company and renamed it.
-They published 5,000 to 6,000 copies per issue.
+5,000 to 6,000 copies per issue were published.

 After the publishing house was shut down, Budzislawski was arrested and subsequently set free, apparently by accident.
-He took advantage of the situation and fled to New York via Lisbon in October 1940.
+He was able to flee to New York via Lisbon in October 1940.

 See also: Editions du 10.
 Mai (Verlag 10.
 Mai)